luci/recipes-py/doc/user_guide.md

 `recipes.py` so that you can run any recipe subcommand with Python3 interpreter locally.

+If you are launching a led build, you can enable the Python 3 experiment by adding `led edit -experiment luci.recipes.use_python3=true` to your led pipeline.

 Note that, the `test` subcommand will always launch tests with both Python 2 and Python 3 if necessary regardless the version of the Python interpreter that executes the `test` subcommand.
 Therefore,